bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

-Information LaundromatA new tool to uncover website ownership and investigate information campaigns using various technical indicators and searching for similar content: https://informationlaundromat.com
+Information Laundromat.
+A new tool to uncover website ownership and investigate information campaigns using various technical indicators and searching for similar content: https://informationlaundromat.com
 Read more about the need for detecting copied content in OSINT in SOWEL: https://sowel.soxoj.com/copying-content

+https://osm-search.bellingcat.com - A tool for locating photos and satellite images: Specify the objects you see and the distance between them (ex: a 10-story building 80 meters from a park).
+Select a search area (ex: a district of a city) Get a list of places that fit the description.

 SatDump - A generic satellite data processing software: https://www.satdump.org/
 GitHub: https://github.com/SatDump/SatDump

-nmap-did-what is a Grafana docker container and a Python script to parse Nmap XML output to an SQLite database.
-The SQLite database is used as a datasource within Grafana to view the Nmap scan details in a dashboard: https://github.com/hackertarget/nmap-did-what
+GAIA - Geospatial & Aerial Images Analyser: https://github.com/OSINT-TECHNOLOGIES/gaia

+NetSOC OSINT - Tool focused on extracting information from an account in different Social Networks: https://github.com/XDeadHackerX/NetSoc_OSINT

+Keyfinder is a tool that let you find keys while surfing the web: https://github.com/momenbasel/keyFinder

+FormCrawler - This script Crawl the website and find the urls that contains html forms: https://github.com/dirtycoder0124/formcrawler

+DorkHunter - A bash script for performing advanced Google dork searches to find files, names, usernames, emails, phone numbers, and images: https://github.com/therealcybergod/DorkHunter

+PIP-INTEL is an OSINT tool designed using various open-source tools and pip packages: https://github.com/emrekybs/Pip-Intel

+AES Encryption and Decryption Tool - This is a Python program that provides an easy-to-use CLI for encrypting and decrypting text files using AES encryption.
+The program can be run from the command line and accepts the following arguments: https://github.com/OSINT-TECHNOLOGIES/aestool

+DPULSE - Tool for complex approach to domain OSINT: https://github.com/OSINT-TECHNOLOGIES/dpulse

 WiFiSpy - The best WiFi spy avalaible for hire!
 Made for hackers, for hackers: https://github.com/DeaDHackS/WiFiSpy